eigenein/bestmobabot/README.md

       - /etc/localtime:/etc/localtime:ro
 ```

+### Running with Docker

+Of course, the bot could be running just with Docker.
+Run `docker run eigenein/bestmobabot --help` to see the possible options.
+Environment variables are accepted too.

 ## Trainer

 Trainer is enabled by setting `IS_TRAINER` to `true`.
 Typically, you only need one trainer per a single database.
 It will perform training for all bots using the same database.